Cuban Revolution: Provisional Government

+On April 9, 1959, Fidel Castro proclaimed that the elections, which were promised to happen after the revolution, were to be delayed by fifteen months.
+This delay was deemed necessary in order for the provisional government to focus on domestic reforms.

 Urrutia was then accused by the Avance newspaper of buying a luxury villa, which was portrayed as a frivolous betrayal of the revolution and led to an outcry from the general public.
 He denied the allegation issuing a writ against the newspaper in response.
 The story further increased tensions between the various factions in the government, though Urrutia asserted publicly that he had "absolutely no disagreements" with Fidel Castro.
 Urrutia attempted to distance the Cuban government (including Castro) from the growing influence of the communists within the administration, making a series of critical public comments against the latter group.
 Whilst Castro had not openly declared any affiliation with the Cuban communists, Urrutia had been a declared anti-communist since they had refused to support the insurrection against Batista, stating in an interview, "If the Cuban people had heeded those words, we would still have Batista with us ... and all those other war criminals who are now running away".
+Castro resigned from his position as commander-in-chief, citing the controversy around Urrutia as cause.
+In the aftermath of Castro's resignation, angry mobs surrounded the Presidential Palace, and Urrutia then resigned.
+Castro was reinstated into his position, and a growing political sentiment in Cuba associated Fidel Castro with the only source of legitimate power.
+Fidel Castro soon replaced Manuel Urrutia with Osvaldo Dorticós Torrado as President of Cuba.
+Dorticós was a member of the Popular Socialist Party.